Earle Grey Players: Later life and honours

 In 1960 the Greys left Canada, returning to England, where they continued acting right up to their deaths: Mary Godwin in 1971 and Earl Grey in 1978.

-In 1986, the Academy of Canadian Cinema and Television (ACTRA), as part of the Gemini Awards, inaugurated its lifetime achievement award, and named it after Earle Grey, who had served as the first president of ACTRA's Toronto local.
+In 1972, the ACTRA Awards introduced the Earle Grey Award to honour the best performance in a Canadian television film within the annual eligibility period.
+In 1986, when the Academy of Canadian Cinema and Television took over the ACTRA Awards to launch the expanded Gemini Awards, the Earle Grey Award was transitioned into the academy's lifetime achievement award for television acting.